 Submissions are always welcome

 We are always delighted to be sent music.
 If your music is not featured straight away then it might still be aired at a later date.
 Correspondence cannot be entered into about when tracks will be included in the show, but all submissions are very much appreciated.

 Send a download link

-- Please make downloading as simple as clicking a link or two.
-If possible, make all of an album’s tracks available together as a single download.
+- ✔ If possible, make all of the tracks available together as a single download.

 - ✔ If your files are on Bandcamp, you can send us a download code, as Bandcamp explains.

 - ✔ If your files are on on Dropbox you can send a link, as explained on the Dropbox site.

 Remember to tag your files

 How will I know when my music has been played?

 The most enjoyable way is surely to listen to the shows, or at least look at the playlists!
 But if you tell us the name of your Twitter account you will normally be mentioned in a tweet too.
 You can also subscribe follow Phantom Circuit on Mixcloud or use one of the many social media options provided to glance at the latest playlist.
 Please do not ask for individually tailored notifications by email since there is just not enough time for that.